ChiragKotian/MATLAB_SIMULINK_ANC/Preseantations/readme.md

-## You can find the presentations we used in ppt here
+## You can find the presentations we used here